What a privilege it is that we can return to Aperia to hear God’s word proclaimed as his physically gathered people!

 Is there a waiting list for people who want to attend but could not get tickets?

 Whilst we get used to meeting again physically, we are keeping logistics to a minimum and do not have a waiting list at this point in time.
 We may have one in the future and will update this page accordingly.

 Can I bring guests?

-Of course! 🙂 Please note that you are allowed to book tickets in groups of a maximum of 5.
-If you are part of a CG and have been rostered to attend church that Sunday, please book a ticket for all guests who will be attending the service in-person with you via EventBrite, any time from Monday to Tuesday 2359.
-If you have not been rostered to attend that Sunday, please keep a look out for our weekly release of tickets where you can register and book a ticket via EventBrite, any time on Friday until 2359.
+Of course! 🙂 Please note that you are allowed to book tickets in groups of a maximum of 8.
+If you are part of a CG and have been rostered to attend church that Sunday, please book a ticket for all guests who will be attending the service in-person with you via EventBrite, any time from Monday to Saturday 2359.

-If you are not part of a CG, please register a slot on our website and book a ticket on EventBrite for all guests who will be attending the service in-person, any time from Wednesday to Thursday 2359.
+If you are not part of a CG, please register a slot on our website and book a ticket on EventBrite for all guests who will be attending the service in-person.

 Can I bring non-Christian guests?